heathd/skintdance.org.uk/source/practical.md

 We aim to keep the tickets prices as low as possible, so everyone can participate.

-* Full weekend, including accommodation (indoor camping) and all meals - £30
+* Full weekend, including accommodation (indoor camping) and all meals - £30 (£25 concs)
-* Full weekend, including all meals - £20
+* Full weekend, including all meals - £20 (£18 concs)

-Day tickets without meals:
+Day tickets without meals (available to book soon):

 * Friday evening 8pm till late (no meal) - £5
 * Saturday day & evening (no meals) - £10